bmerkle3/mediarep/README.md

 # Media Rep Extension

-A nutritional claims checker while you shop for you favorite food brands.
-It will debunk any claims on the product to make your consuming health and safe products.
+A nutritional claims checker.
+While you shop for you favorite food brand it will debunk any claims on the product to make your consuming health and safe products.

 <br />